bootdotdev/blog/content/computer-science/why-learn-computer-science.md

 ## 3. Engage your creative side

-When you think of computer science, you probably think of the analytical “right-brain” or people typing quickly into keyboards while sitting in the dark.
+When you think of computer science, you probably think of the analytical "right-brain" or people typing quickly into keyboards while sitting in the dark.
 But computer science is a very creative discipline.
 It requires a lot of flexible thinking when it comes to coding, and the inherent problem-solving present in any computer science task also requires a lot of analytical thinking.

 A computer scientist will experiment, think about the problem, and finally enter some code that might get the job done.
 Then they’ll iterate, debug, and keep problem-solving until they create a solution.
 Then, they'll keep tweaking that solution until it's optimized.

 Painters and writers get a lot of creative credit.
 Computer scientists deserve as much, if not more.
-When you ask a computer scientist, “Why did you choose to study computer science?” many will mention the joy of creativity before anything else.
+When you ask a computer scientist, "Why did you choose to study computer science?" many will mention the joy of creativity before anything else.

 {{< cta2 >}}